Skip to Content

 Airport Transportation Options in Las Vegas – Cheap & Quick

-CX Bus to Fremont Street from the Airport
+Bus from the Airport to Fremont Street

-The bus departs the airport approximately every hour and the CX schedule can be viewed here.
+The bus departs the airport hourly, and the schedule can be viewed here.
 The CX picks up at both level 0 of Terminal 1 as well as at Terminal 3 at the departures level.
-A one-way trip on the CX will set you back only $2

 City Bus in Las Vegas